hash-anu/AnuDB/README.md

 AnuDB now supports interaction via MQTT protocol, allowing you to connect and operate the database from various platforms without direct C++ integration.
 The implementation uses nlohmann::json for JSON handling.

-In below demo, showing AnuDBMqttBridge and mosquitto broker server started, then using clien.bash script, ran all supported MQTT commands
+In below demo, showing AnuDBMqttBridge and mosquitto broker server started, then using client.bash script, ran all supported MQTT commands

 ![AnuDBMqttDemo](demo.gif)